emissary-ingress/emissary/docs/topics/using/dev-portal.md

 - the Git repo specified in the optional `DEVPORTAL_CONTENT_URL` environment variable.
 - the default repository at [GitHub](https://github.com/datawire/devportal-content.git).

-To use your own styling, clone or copy the repository, create an `ambassado` `DevPortal` and update the `content` attribute to point to the repository.
+To use your own styling, clone or copy the repository, create an `ambassador` `DevPortal` and update the `content` attribute to point to the repository.
 If you wish to use a private GitHub repository, create a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and include it in the `content` following the example below: